What is Robin sequence?

 There are two potential causes: a failure of the lower jaw to develop or form properly (known as syndromic Robin sequence) or intrauterine pressure distorting the normal development of the jaw (known as deformational or nonsyndromic Robin sequence).

-Normally, at seven to 10 weeks of pregnancy, the lower jaw grows rapidly and, before the roof of the mouth is sealed, the tongue descends into the mouth.
-Sometimes, in the womb, the lower jaw is too small so the tongue cannot descend, thus preventing the sides of the palate from fusing, resulting in a cleft palate.
+Normally, at 7 to 10 weeks of pregnancy, the lower jaw grows rapidly and, before the roof of the mouth is sealed, the tongue descends into the mouth.
+Sometimes, in the womb, the lower jaw is too small so the tongue cannot descend, thus preventing the two shelves of the palate from fusing, resulting in a cleft palate.
 The small lower jaw causes the tongue to be positioned near the back of the mouth, potentially causing breathing and feeding problems at birth.

 How common is Robin sequence?

 It is relatively common, the frequency rates vary depending on how the condition is defined.

 What are the chances that any future children will have the condition?

 If your child has syndromic Robin sequence, there is as high as 50 percent chance that a future child will have the condition as well.
 If your child has nonsyndromic Robin sequence, there is no inherited risk for future children to be affected.

 What problems can I expect my child to have?